Frequently Asked Mattress Questions

 That is a difficult question to answer, because every chemical mattress can be constructed differently and treated with any number of synthetic applications.

 Our co-founder’s books, Sleep Safe in a Toxic World and Toxic Bedrooms: Your Guide to a Safe Night’s Sleep, lists more than 60 different chemicals as being emitted from a memory-foam mattress and 37 chemicals emitting from a typical innerspring pillow-top mattress.
 The vast majority of these chemicals are derivatives of petroleum and natural gas.

-Do Lifekind® organic mattresses meet federal flammability standards?
+Do Lifekind® certified organic mattresses meet federal flammability standards?

 Yes, primarily because wool is a natural fire retardant.
 Organic wool has a high moisture content and naturally contains a flame-reducing protein called keratin.
 In the summer of 2008, we proved to the U.S. Product Safety Commission that a mattress could be made without fire-retardant chemicals and still pass all federal and state standards.
-A Lifekind organic mattress provides a healthful and safe sleep environment.
+A Lifekind certified organic mattress provides a healthful and safe sleep environment.
 Your Product Specialist can provide you with more information.
 Click here to see our flammability test